 My pattern is available for free here on the blog, or you can upgrade to a PDF in my Etsy and Ravelry stores.

-The lacy pattern is achieved by working the Iris stitch and the solid piece of the fabric, made by stacking 3dc in one stitch over a dc3tog.
+The lacy pattern is achieved by working the Iris stitch and it’s blended with double crochet.
 This gives a lovely texture.

-Worked from top down by working part of the back, shoulders and then joining together, I haven’t used this construction in my patterns yet (although I am planning on experimenting for a dress).
+It’s worked from top down by working part of the back, shoulders and then joining together.
+I haven’t used this construction in my patterns yet (although I am planning on experimenting for a dress).
 What’s your favourite construction?

 I love that you have the option of long sleeves for a summer sweater, short sleeves for a top, or no sleeves for a tank top.
 And with this garment being so pretty, you could make all 3 to wear for different occasions!